 Entries on the day: Entry into events on the day of competition, at the event venue, will generally not be permitted.
 Competitors must have registered and paid online prior to the commencement of the event as specified above.
 Some exceptions do apply – please contact the relevant Sports Coordinator.

 Enquiries regarding your individual sporting event are to be directed to the respective Sports Co-ordinator in the first instance.
-For any registration queries or general information about the Games, contact the Victoria Police Games Federation Office on 0418 998 233 or via email to
+For any registration queries or general information about the Games, contact the Games Manager on 8533 1689 or via email to

 - their event is cancelled or moved to another day and they can’t compete.